mredig/markdownrepo/README.md

 ### Todo
 * create pop up link (next to permalink that makes it easy to pop out into new window)
-* modify search to search via space separated strings (instead of one, large, space inclusive string like it does currently)